WaywardGame/treesonfire/README.md

 # Trees on Fire
-Example mod to show how to override default game textures.
+An example mod to show how to override default game textures without any coding using the imageOverrides.json format.

 Not currently available on Steam Workshop.